 It is necessary for child support to cover the child’s expenses that is their education expenses, childcare costs, medical care as well as any other necessary expenses.
 The income that you will get as well as the number of children that you have will influence the monthly child support payment.
 You can use a child support estimator to estimate the costs you will be making.
 Even so, you should remember that the court will consider more than just the general guidelines while evaluating the child support payments to be made.

-During the child support hearings, the court will use their own worksheets in order to determine the monthly payments you are supposed to make.
+During the child support hearings, the court will use its own worksheets in order to determine the monthly payments you are supposed to make.
 Every custody arrangement has a different worksheet.
 It would be advisable for you to take a look at the basic child support obligations that can be found in the South Carolina Child Support Guidelines as well as the worksheets.

 What is Imputed Income for Child Support?